ABOUT

 Julie Piñero

 Since 2014, I've worked across multiple formats of storytelling.
 I started as an assistant at the Late Show and Saturday Night Live, then pivoted into journalism, producing my own video docs at HuffPost and Thrillist.
-I now produce narrative podcasts for outlets like Audible and the New York Times, while also performing my own long-form comedy around Brooklyn.
+I now produce narrative podcasts for outlets like Audible and iHeart, while also performing my own long-form, immersive comedy around Brooklyn.

-My mission is to push the boundaries of format and expectation.
-I like it when funny stories have emotional depth, when serious stories crack tension with a joke.
+My mission -- across formats -- is to push the boundaries of format and expectation.
+I like it when funny stories have emotional depth, or when serious stories crack tension with a joke.

 I'm best known for my 2021 solo show "Delejos (from afar)", which explores the humor of grief.
 It was covered by the LA Times, Insider and Playbill, and an interview I did about it on the podcast "Good Grief" was named one of Spotify's "Best Podcast Episodes of the Month".
-I was approached by an editor at New York Times Opinion to adapt it into an audio op-ed, forthcoming in 2023 on the series "First Person".
-My style of performance, seen in both "Delejos (from afar)" and my 2023 solo show "Hum" will be profiled by the Smithsonian Channel in 2023.
+I was approached by an editor at New York Times Opinion to adapt it into an audio op-ed for the series "First Person".
+My style of performance, seen in both "Delejos (from afar)" and my 2023 solo show "Hum" were profiled by the Smithsonian Channel in 2023.

 When I'm not working, I like to swim laps, play guitar, dance salsa and try every last slice of pizza the city has to offer.